 How To Print It Out

 First download the attached document using the link below.
-The checklist is intended to be printed on cardstock (thick paper), double sided (I used an Epson WF-3640) and then cut to size.
-To print double sided, print pages 1-2 using Paper & Sizing Handling as "Multiple - 1 by 2", with High Quality and normal print paper (even though we're using cardstock).
+The checklist is intended to be printed on cardstock (thick paper), double sided (I used an Epson WF-3640 printer) and then cut to size.
+To print double sided, print pages 1-2 using Paper & Sizing Handling as "Multiple - 1 by 2", with the settings as High Quality and normal print paper (even though we're using cardstock).
 Then reverse page manually and print pages 3-4.
 Cut to size.

 Putting together a quality First Aid Kit, and learning how to use it, is easier and cheaper than ever.
 There really is no excuse!
 Hopefully this post serves any reader as inspiration and motivation to finally check this topic off their to-do list.